artsy/artsy.github.io/_posts/2017-03-04-bringing-artsy-to-google-actions-assistant-home.markdown

 }
 ```

-The action implementation lives in `lib/action.js` that imports and creates a new instance of `google-actions-server`.
+The action implementation lives in `lib/action.js` that imports and creates a new instance of `google-actions-server`, binds intents to functions and issues questions with `agent.ask` or sends final responses with `assistant.tell`.

 ```js
 import { ActionServer } from '@manekinekko/google-actions-server';